wordplaydev/wordplay/LANGUAGE.md

 ```

 These three values are 1) a link, 2) a hello world with underscores, italics, and extra bold, and 3) a sentence with an embedded code example.

+#### _evaluation_

+Formatted literals first get the environment's list of preferred locales and then select the first translation in the list of translations that match the exact language and region, and if there isn't one, then the first translation that matches the language, and if there isn't one, then the first translation.

+#### _equality_

 Markup values follow the same equality rules as text: but also must have the exact same markup structure.